9 MIN READ

 We found mostly free entertainment.

-We only paid $7 each to get into national monument Fort Pulaski, plus $8 total for parking at the beach and downtown.
+We paid only $7 each to get into national monument Fort Pulaski, plus $8 total for parking at the beach and downtown.

 Even with the low cost of this trip, I’m cringing at what we paid for parking.
 We’d have saved $5 if we weren’t running late for our dinner reservation — so plan ahead!